Home Automation and the Meross Dual Outdoor Smart Plug

 Probably not.
 I’d be uncomfortable with leaving this device outside in British weather unless I could be positive it was unpowered.
 For limited use outside and for all kinds of tasks inside, this rugged double socket certainly has enough smarts to justify its modest price of around £25.

 Caveat: Meross runs an “influencer program” which hands out free products to appropriately vocal social media activists.
 Tested Technology isn’t in on this game.
-(If you want to be and can qualify, you can sign up here.)
 We have received the Outdoor Dual Smart Plug as a donation with no strings attached.

 Chris Bidmead